noaaviel/Pictures-Recognition-Alg./README.md

 with the result.
 First my implementation ran 4.5 minutes, then I improved it and it ran 1.5 minutes, improved it again and got to 22 seconds and finally I was able to get it to this point – less than 1 second on 2 computers.

+- [x] If you have any questions please feel free to email me and I will try my best to answer to your satisfaction  noaaviel175@gmail.com